mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/PatternMatchingAndStateManagement.md

 ## Updating Query State After a Mutation

 When a user sends a friend request to a user, we'll want to update the friends list query of the receiving user.
-The most basic approach for handling this is to reach into the ``QueryContext`` that's passed to the mutation, and then grab the `QueryClient` from it.
-From there, we can peak into the ``QueryStore`` for the corresponding friend list query and update its state.
+The most basic approach for handling this is to reach into the ``OperationContext`` that's passed to the mutation, and then grab the `OperationClient` from it.
+From there, we can peak into the ``OperationStore`` for the corresponding friend list query and update its state.

 ```swift
 struct SendFriendRequestMutation: MutationRequest, Hashable {